 Neither the Fellowships Office nor the Ford Foundation assumes any liability or responsibility whatsoever for the payment of any compensation with regard to a Fellow's possible involvement in any accident or incident causing injury to other persons or damage to property.

-Neither the Fellowships Office nor the Ford Foundation assumes any responsibility to the Fellow or his or her dependents for any compensation for injury, disability, or death of the Fellow during the tenure of the fellowship or travel to and from the fellowship institution.
+Neither the Fellowships Office nor the Ford Foundation assumes any responsibility to the Fellow or their dependents for any compensation for injury, disability, or death of the Fellow during the tenure of the fellowship or travel to and from the fellowship institution.

 Program and Award Administration